oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 Our recommendations:
 - Think deeply about which variables you can use to predict the price correctly -- **this is where your magic comes in!**
-- If it is your first time in a competition like this, please concentrate on submitting a full and correct entry.
-You will have more opportunities to level up your approach in every forthcoming edition.
+- If it is your first time in this competition; please concentrate on submitting a full and correct entry.
+You will have more opportunities to improve on your approach in subsequent editions.

 Ready?, let's start! :rocket: :rocket: :rocket: